hao-beixi/f22-assignments/assignment-2/README.md

 The function should return True if TensorFlow can access your GPU.
 If the function returns False, check the errors that are printed in the shell.
-Common errors include not having Cuda 11.2 installed in the system but a different version, not having CuDNN installed for Cuda 11.2, and not having CUDA system variables setup in your environment.
+Common errors include not having Cuda 11.2 installed in the system but a different version, not having CuDNN installed for Cuda 11.2, and not having CUDA system variables setup in your linux environment.
-For instance, important CUDA system variables include:
+For instance, important CUDA system variables that should generally be in your `.bashrc` include:

 ```bash
 export PATH=$PATH:/usr/local/cuda-11.2/bin